Thermoscope: History

-It is thought, but not certain, that Galileo Galilei discovered the specific principle on which the device is based and built the first thermoscope in 1593.
+Philo of Byzantium is credited with the construction of the first thermoscope (or Philo thermometer), an early version of the thermometer.
+It is also thought, but not certain, that Galileo Galilei discovered the specific principle on which the device is based and built the first thermoscope in 1593.
 In the 17th century Galileo mentioned to his friend Cesare Marsili that he invented a thermoscope as far back as 1606.
 The inventor could be his physician friend Santorio Santorio or another person of the learned circle in Venice of which they were members.
 What is certain is that the thermoscope had started circulating in market squares during Galileo's time.
 The development of the actual device is attributed to four inventors; namely: Galileo, Santorio Santorio, Robert Fludd, and Cornelius Drebbel.
 However, the general pneumatic principle of the thermoscope was used in the Hellenic period, and it was written about even earlier, by Empedocles of Agrigentum in his 460 B.C. book On Nature.

 Santorio Santorio wrote a Commentary on the Medical Art of Galen in 1612 that described the device in print.
 Shortly afterward, in 1617 Giuseppe Biancani published the first clear diagram.
 The device at this time could not be used for quantitative or standardized measurement and used the temperature of air to expand or contract gas, thereby moving a column of water.
 It was Drebbel who announced in the early 17th century one of the earliest or possibly the first prototype, which was filled with air and blocked by water containing a little aqua fortis to prevent it from freezing and being discolored.

 The device was improved by early German scientist Otto von Guericke in the 17th century.
 Ferdinando II de' Medici, Grand Duke of Tuscany personally made a further improvement by introducing the use of a colored alcohol, so that the material responding to heat was now liquid instead of gas.

 It is possible that Francesco Sagredo or Santorio may have added some kind of scales to thermoscopes, and Robert Fludd may have accomplished something similar in 1638.
 In 1701 Ole Christensen Rømer effectively invented the thermometer by adding a temperature scale (see Rømer scale) to the thermoscope.